EMRG-SFU/cims/README.md

 Written for Dr. Bradford Griffin by developers from Simon Fraser University's Big Data Initiative.
-Major contributions have been made by Maude Lachaine, Daisy Yu, Jillian Anderson, and Dr. Steven Bergner.
+Major contributions have been made by Maude Lachaine, Daisy Yu, Kacy Wu, Adriena Wong, Jillian Anderson, and Dr. Steven Bergner.

 # CIMS Background
 CIMS is a simulation model for economy, energy and materials.
 The goal of CIMS